ccallawa/alyvix_doc/PausedDocFiles/concepts_glossary.rst

 Explanation of major concepts

-- Designer is limited by design to 3 objects with 5 elements each.
+- Designer is limited by design to 3 groups with 4 elements each.
 The color indicates which object#.